jaydeepw/android-mvvm/README.md

 - Update the `SERVER_URL` to your local IP address in `app/build.gradle` in the build variant that you are using `release` or `debug`
 - Update `network_security_config.xml` in the app with your IP address to allow connecting to [this](https://github.com/jaydeepw/backend-snetworks) local server
 - Run the app on emulator or device
+- When running the app on device, ensure that both your server and mobile device, both are connected to the same Wifi network

 # Running UI tests
 - Clone the repository